UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 # Future work and Conclusion

 From  result of using KNN and logistic regression + model representation, even though CLIP have very good result in many tasks, DINO is also a kind of self-supervised pretraining method need to be noticed.
 In most cases, masked self-supervised pretraining method perform poorly, this could because this kind of method cannot directly generate high level representation or our directly pooling over last layer is not a good way to get its representation.
 Also, if we have enough data and consider inference speed and cost, KNN might be a good choice.
 In terms of data drift, if our model is trained on a dataset that is similar to target dataset with a lot of augmentation, its representation may not so sensitive to distribution drift.
 But if it is a new dataset, representation from CLIP and DINO may still give good performance.
 However, one problem for the data drift experiement is the dataset we tested is only two, so the interpretation might not enough.

+For fine tuning experiment, we show that in tested dataset with limited trainint samples, pretraining method may not have huge impact on final performance for those samples that are not too similar to each other.
+For some dataset, if our data is less than 100 samples, simple ml algorithms with DINO or CLIP feature may achieve better performance than fine tuning.
+For data drift experiment, those model pretrained with lots of augmentation method have better performance and if the dataset label is similar to downstream tasks, the model even insensitive to data drift more.
+However, if the dataset is not similar to downstream tasks, there is not a clear sign that show which model is better.
+Additionally, in our fine tuning, we haven't add any data augmentation, the effect of this might be a interesting future work.

 Model representation performance in clustering experiment is quite similar to KNN and logistic regression experiment task.
 CLIP and DINO perform good in most cases, and the model pretrained on imageNet (VIT, convnext) perform good on IWildCamDataset dataset.
 One particular thing for clustering is that those masked self-supervised perform good on ISIC dataset and it have relative better performance in KNN and logistic regression.
 This might shows the represenation of masked self-supervised pretraining method may have advantage in certain tasks which could be a question for future experiment.